DanielCrema/code-origins/README.md

 # My Beginner Memorial 🎓🚀
 **The first "Hello Worlds" through my career** 🎉

 This repository contains the first projects I made during my studies.
 It's a collection of my first steps in the world of programming.

-As every beginner, I obviously didn't use to commit all my code for not considering it relevant and therefore lost a lot of them.
+As a beginner, I didn't use to commit all my code for not considering it relevant, therefore losing many of them.
 Anyways, this is my memorial, and I hope to come back here in 10 years and cry tears of joy 🥲

 - Each `subfolder` in this repository contains a project I have developed through my beginner journey.